How to fix the error DNS PROBE FINISHED NO INTERNET? - Qiling

 5. Update the Network Driver

-Sometimes a network driver that is outdated can also give rise to such errors.
-The drivers are responsible for communicating between OS and hardware to process the internet requests.
+Outdated network drivers can also cause such errors, as they are responsible for communicating between the operating system and hardware to process internet requests.

 Step 1.
 Search for Device Manager on your computer.